heyariam/heyariam/README.md

   - 🎨 Front-end Developer / UX designer

-  - :star: Goal: UX engineer
+  - :star: Programmer on the spectrum

   - :book: Learning a little bit of back end.